 IF YOU STAY ON BÜYÜKADA OVERNIGHT, HEAD TO SEDEF ADA THE NEXT DAY

 As we said, there aren’t that many places to choose from.
-One is Elio Sedef Restaurant that owns that beach in front of it, and the other is Club Ada Sedef, which also provides services for the beach.
+One is Elio Sedef Restaurant that owns that beach in front of it, and the other is Liya which also provides services for the beach.
 There is also a public beach where you’d have to pay to get in, but we don’t recommend it.
-If you’ve come all this way and are going to spend money, then it should be at Elio Sedef Restaurant or Club Ada Sedef. 👉 Marked as numbers 23-24 on the map above.
+If you’ve come all this way and are going to spend money, then it should be at Elio Sedef Restaurant or Liya.

-There isn’t frequent transportation to Sedef Island, but you can find boats that leave from Büyükada that provide transportation for Elio and Club Ada customers.
+There isn’t frequent transportation to Sedef Island, but you can find boats that leave from Büyükada that provide transportation for Elio and Liya customers.
 The other option is that if you’re with a group of people, then you have the option of renting a boat or taking a sea taxi.
-Click herefor the location.
+Click here for the location.
+Number 10 on the map.

 HOW DO I GET TO BÜYÜKADA?